HotelSierraWhiskey/HotelSierraWhiskey/README.md

-I'm trying to do something here
+I'm trying to frickin' do something here